 We offer educational field trips at creeks and open space preserves for all ages, kindergarten through college age.
 Students will learn about their local ecosystem and then take action to improve it through hands-on activities such as planting native plants, removing invasive species, and native plant care.
 Please fill out our group request form and we will be in contact with you to follow up.

 Pollution Prevention Classroom Visits

 From their classroom, students dive into the watery world of San Francisco Bay, step into a time machine, build out a watershed model, or conduct a study of sewage sludge to learn how they can prevent water pollution and keep our bay healthy.
 We provide this program to grades 2-7 at schools in the Palo Alto Regional Water Quality Control Plant service area, which includes the communities of East Palo Alto, Los Altos, Los Altos Hills, Mountain View, Palo Alto, and Stanford.
 For more information, contact Erin Banks Rusby.

-Grassroots Ecology offers high school students the opportunity to take part in a real-world biomonitoring study of benthic macroinvertebrates, or “creek bugs.”
-Creek bugs are known to be pollution sensitive while others are quite tolerant, so the types of bugs we find at a site can tell us much about habitat quality there.
-Students gather bug samples from their local creek, learn to identify the bugs, and process the resulting data to develop metrics of creek health.
+Grassroots Ecology offers high school students the opportunity to take part in a real-world study of their local creek using benthic macroinvertebrates, or “creek bugs.”
+The types of bugs we find in a creek can tell us much about habitat quality there.
+During Creek Week, students gather bug samples from a local creek, learn to identify the bugs, and process the resulting data to develop metrics of creek health.
 Students follow careful field and lab protocols based on those used by the State of California and biologists around the world.
-Our expectations for the students are high as this level of work is consistent with upper-division college coursework.
+This program is currently offered in the spring to high schools in the Sequoia Union School District.
 For more information, contact Shelley Pneh.